On geometry of the Lagrangian description of ideal fluids: Symplectic Dilation and Contact Structures

-of the tangent hyperplanes defined as above requires either the helicity density or the kinetic energy to be non-zero.
 Recall that the non-vanishing of the kinetic energy is also required by the transversality condition.
-For contact one-form $\omega_t$ on the Bernoulli surfaces we can find the Reeb vector field up to an arbitrary function
+For the contact one-form $\sigma _{t}$ on the Bernoulli surfaces we can find the Reeb vector field up to an arbitrary function

-This arbitrariness is a manifestation of the fact that contrary to the case of spatial hypersurfaces the inclusion of the Bernoulli hypersurfaces into $ R \times M$ are defined only implicitly.
+This arbitrariness is a manifestation of the fact that contrary to the case of spatial hypersurfaces the inclusion of the Bernoulli hypersurfaces into $ \mathcal{ \mathbb{R} \times }M$ is defined only implicitly.